1. Call 911

 i.e. name, address, phone number, insurance company, policy number, license plate, car description, etc. and talk to witnesses.
 If you are unable to do this, the investigating officer will file the pertinent information with the accident report.

-DO NOT DISCUSS FAULT WITH ANYONE.
+4. DO NOT DISCUSS FAULT WITH ANYONE.

-Take photographs and keep a diary of your recovery.
+5. Take photographs and keep a diary of your recovery.

-Talk to a lawyer immediately after an accident.
+6. Talk to a lawyer immediately after an accident.

 (COC) verifying financial responsibility be filed with the Indiana Bureau of Motor Vehicles.
 Your insurance company will file this form on your behalf when they have been notified of the accident.
 Therefore, you must notify your insurance company that you were involved in an accident but DO NOT DISCUSS FAULT WITH YOUR INSURANCE COMPANY.
-Refer your insurance company to your lawyer.

-Immediately suspend all posting on social media including, but not limited to Facebook and Twitter.
+7. Immediately suspend all posting on social media including, but not limited to Facebook and Twitter.

 Social media activity has been deemed discoverable by the Courts.
 Posts taken out of context can reflect negatively upon your case.
 Under no circumstances should you attempt to remove any posts published after the accident.